 But, not to worry, our doctors here at the Marietta Eye Clinic have special expertise in fitting contact lenses for patients with any of the above conditions and will welcome the opportunity to fit your eyes.

-These are quickly comfortable for most wearers, but are less durable than rigid gas permeable lenses.
+These are quickly comfortable for most wearers but are less durable than rigid gas permeable lenses.
 The flexible plastic is combined with water to allow oxygen to pass through the contact lens to the cornea.
 Soft contact lenses can correct nearsightedness (myopia), farsightedness (hyperopia), astigmatism (which can cause blurring at both distance and near), and age-related loss of close-up vision (presbyopia).

-Designed to provide vision at all distances for people who have blurred distance vision and are also are experiencing the normal age-related decline in near vision.
+Designed to provide vision at all distances for people who have blurred distance vision and are also experiencing the normal age-related decline in near vision.

 These are referred to as RGP (rigid gas permeable) lenses and are made from a more durable rigid material that provides crisper, clearer vision.
-RGP contact lenses are designed to last much longer than soft lenses, but may take longer to adapt to and may not be quite as comfortable as soft contact lenses.
+RGP contact lenses are designed to last much longer than soft lenses but may take longer to adapt to and may not be quite as comfortable as soft contact lenses.

 Typically, anyone interested in achieving the best vision possible with contact lenses can be a candidate for specialty contact lenses.
 With our specialized services, patients may visit 2-3 times to allow our doctors to optimize and ensure that their lenses have the best visual acuity.
 Speak to our vision specialist to find out more.

 Dr. Gregg Russell and Dr. Louis Schlesinger are experienced scleral lens authorities.
 Dr. Russell is a Diplomate in the Cornea, Contact Lens, and Refractive Technologies section of the American Academy of Optometry and a Fellow of the Scleral Lens Society.
 He is one of 3 people in the entire Southeast with these academic distinctions.
-Dr. Schleshinger Schlesinger is a Fellow of the British Contact Lens Association, one of 3 Americans to have ever been granted this honor, a Fellow of the American Academy of Optometry, and a Fellow of the American College of Optometric Physicians.
+Dr. Schleshinger is a Fellow of the British Contact Lens Association (1 of 3 Americans to have ever been granted this honor), a Fellow of the American Academy of Optometry, and a Fellow of the American College of Optometric Physicians.
 Both doctors participate in clinical studies and have worked with local labs on designs and lens improvements, allowing them to stay on the cutting edge of lens design and structure.